pkgcloud/pkgcloud/docs/providers/rackspace/README.md

 #### authUrl

 `authUrl` specifies the authentication endpoint used to create a token for your Rackspace client.
-By default, this is set to the US endpoint: https://identity.api.rackspacecloud.com.
+By default, this is set to the Global endpoint: https://identity.api.rackspacecloud.com.

 ##### Authenticating against the London endpoint